 I have listed several rear mudguard options below including the one I use personally.
 All these mudguards attach to the seat stays or lower swing arms so are suitable for bikes with dropper posts.

 I’ve owned this mudguard for several years, first with my 26″ wheel bike and now with my 27.5″ bike.
 They are suitable for both wheel sizes and very easy to fit.
 Although not as wide as some others on the market they do offer enough protection if you are running tyres up to 2.2 inches wide.

-During the time I’ve had these they’ve never come loose or moved and definitely reduced the amount of spray the reaches the rear of the bike and my backside.
+During the time I’ve had this guard, it’s never come loose or moved and definitely reduces the amount of spray reaching the rear of the bike and my backside.
 You can also buy an extra extension flap and fit it to the end nearest the bike to increase protection.
 Please note – these are not suitable for bikes with 29″ wheels, for those I would have a look at the Zefal RM29 or Mudhugger Rear as mentioned in this article below.